echo0715/BRIGHT-PRO/retrieval/README.md

 ## Running retrieval baselines

-The main entry point for running retrieval over BRIGHT-PRO-WITH-ASPECT is `run.py`.
+The main entry point for running retrieval over BRIGHT-PRO is `run.py`.
 It loads the datasets via HuggingFace `datasets`, computes retrieval scores, and writes them to `outputs/{task}_{model}/score.json`.

 - **Basic usage** (from `retrieval/`):